microsoft/griffel/apps/website/docs/react/guides/ssr-usage.md

 export default MyApp;
 ```

-3. You should now be able to server render components with Griffel styles in any of your pages:
+3. You should now be able to server render components with Griffel styles on any of your pages:

 ```js
 import { makeStyles } from '@griffel/react';